Study Management

 Troubleshooting Tip: If the "Create Study" button is disabled, ensure all required fields (title and description) are filled.
 Error messages will appear below empty fields to guide you.

-Screenshot of the Create New Study form, showing input fields for study title and description, with a 'Create Study' button.
+Create New Study form with fields for title and description and a Create Study button.

 The Create New Study form, where researchers enter the study title and description to initiate a new study.